blainehansen/sass-descend/spec/spec-bubble.md

 .component
 	@include bu-extend('.base-component') // works just fine
-	@include bu-extend('.thing.state') // throws an error, since that selector technically doesn't exist all in one place
+	@include bu-extend('.thing.state') // throws an error, since that selector technically doesn't exist all in one piece
 ```

 This also works for extend-only placeholders.